This Project CJ-7 article is about converting and armoring a Dana 300 skid plate to work with a Dana 20 transfer case.

 An ounce of prevention is worth a few pounds of steel.
 After hearing stories of mashed drive trains and flattened cross member skid plates as well as seeing 4×4’s go high center (myself included) and do damage to exposed vital organs, I decided to take preventative action.
 My drive train consists if a T-18A bolted up to a Dana 20.
 The frame I acquired was from a 1981 CJ-7 which I determined originally had a Dana 300.
 Therefore the skid plate was designed for the Dana 300.
 My T-18A bolts up to a Dana 20 transfer case which doesn’t use the same bolt hole location as a Dana 300.
 Also the Dana 20 doesn’t hang as low as a 300.
 I had 2 options.
 I could hunt down a Dana 20 skid plate or modify the Dana 300 skid plate I have to accommodate the Dana 20 and in the process I could strengthen and armor it.
+Guess which direction I chose?

-Well… needless to say, I chose to create something.
+That’s right, I chose to create something.
 With a local friend in the business of steel fabrication, I can acquire plenty of scrap steel of various sizes, shapes and gauges all for the purpose of stock steel for these types of projects.
 With this skid plate project I approached it a little differently than a project that would require lots of pre-planning.
 The general idea was to not just modify the skid plate to accommodate the T18A / Dana 20 setup, but to also armor and strengthen it.
 So a step by step process of bolting it on, measuring and marking, followed by cutting and welding was used as opposed to a pre-planned type of procedure.

 The first thing was to bolt the skid plate to the frame with the engine, transmission and transfer case bolted in.
 The transfer case side of the drive train was supported by a floor jack and a hand winch at a height just above where the transmission mount would contact the skid plate.